 Caruso

-Caruso is a custom typeface drawn for the Odeon Theatre and commissioned by DarkLab.
+Caruso was commissioned by DarkLab for the Odeon Theatre.
 Extending on a limited number of glyphs on the current neon sign, it is an all-caps, low-contrast, geometric sans serif.
 It features solid and outline style and carries the monumentality and wide stature characteristic of the Odeon Theatre signage.

 The Odeon Theatre’s iconic neon signage.